IOINITID/degreezzy/readme.md

 ## Thanks for using this library.

 If you have any suggestions or improvements, we are always open to the Pull Requests.
-Also, if you liked it, you can put a star on the GitHub, thanks!
+If you liked it, you can put a star on the GitHub, thanks!